-RECOGNIZE THE DIVERSE AND DISTINCT CHARACTER OF SAN FRANCISCO'S NEIGHBORHOODS.
+SUPPORT AND RESPECT THE DIVERSE AND DISTINCT CHARACTER OF SAN FRANCISCO'S NEIGHBORHOODS.

 San Francisco is a City of neighborhoods, each with a distinct character and quality.
-While the Housing Element provides a citywide housing strategy, its implementation should be applied and expressed differently in each neighborhood.
+While the Housing Element provides a citywide housing strategy, no policy should be applied without first examining its applicability to each specific neighborhood's unique context.
+Its implementation should be applied and expressed differently in each neighborhood.
 The existing character, design context (including neighborhood specific design guidelines), historic and cultural context, and land use patterns of each neighborhood shall inform and define the specific application of Housing Element policies and programs.
-As each neighborhood progresses over time the distinct characters shall be the foundation to all planning and preservation efforts.
+As each neighborhood progresses over time the distinct characters will form the foundation to all planning and preservationwork in the area.
 Just as the City seeks a variety of housing types to meet the diversity of needs, the City also values a variety of neighborhood types to support the varying preferences and lifestyles of existing and future households.
+Changes planned for an area should build on the assets of the specific neighborhood while allowing for change.

-Promote the construction and rehabilitation of well-designed housing that emphasizes beauty, flexibility, and innovative design, and fits within existing neighborhood character.
+Promote the construction and rehabilitation of welldesigned housing that emphasizes beauty, flexibility, and innovative design, and respects existing neighborhood character.